keuwey/keuwey/README.md

 # Hello, there!
-My name is Kevin Halley and welcome to my profile. 😁
+My name is Kevin and welcome to my profile. 😁

 ### Currently learning OOP, JS e Node.js.
 <br>